rspamd/rspamd/doc/markdown/architecture/protocol.md

 ## Protocol basics

 rspamd uses the HTTP protocol, either version 1.0 or 1.1.
-(There is also a compatibility layer described further in this document.) rspamd defines some headers which allow the passing of extra information about a scanned message, such as envelope data, IP address or SMTP sasl authentication data, etc. rspamd supports normal and chunked encoded HTTP requests; however, form URL encoding is **NOT** supported currently.
+(There is also a compatibility layer described further in this document.) rspamd defines some headers which allow the passing of extra information about a scanned message, such as envelope data, IP address or SMTP sasl authentication data, etc. rspamd supports normal and chunked encoded HTTP requests.

 ## rspamd HTTP request